Belize has some of the best chocolate in the world. Not surprising, as it is the home of chocolate. But who’s making the best chocolate in Belize now?

 The Toledo district is the furthest south in the country, the hub for most of the chocolate production today.

 Local producers followed, with more coming along each year.
 The first actual chocolate bar produced in Belize came from a company owned by Richard Burns.
 He managed the Hershey facility in Belize before it closed.
 Burns began his own chocolate production in the late 90s and named his company Theobroma, Greek for “food of the gods”.

 Theobroma was the first Belizean-owned chocolate company, but it soon folded and there was no local chocolate production until the late 2000s.

 Enter Goss Chocolate, started by Kerry and Linn Goss, from the Placencia area, still a favorite today.
 The Goss family uses only organic, local-grown chocolate, and milk from a local dairy.
 Their offerings have once again established Belize as a world-class, chocolate-producing nation.

 Others soon followed.
-Jeff and Julie Pzena of Cotton Tree Chocolate, from the Toledo District; BCC, owned by Jo and Chris Beaumont and produced in San Pedro on Ambergris Caye; and Ixcacao Mayan Belizean Chocolate.
+Jeff and Julie Pzena of Cotton Tree Chocolate, from the Toledo District; BCC, owned by Jo and Chris Beaumont and produced in San Pedro on Ambergris Caye; and Ixcacao Mayaa Belizean Chocolate.

 Ixcacao – the home of chocolate in Belize

 “I love all the chocolate here.
 Ixcacao is my favorite.
 I’m crazy about good chocolate, and Belizean chocolate holds its own against any chocolate I’ve ever had.”
 Kristin Harling, resident of Monkey River, Belize